Bodywork, Massage & Energy Healing

 - back pain

-Please note: Massage and bodywork is not meant to be a replacement for professional medical care.
+Please note: We are not able to bill insurance for massage, bodywork, and hands-on-healing services.
+We can provide you with a superbill upon request.
+Although highly theraperutic, bodywork is not meant to be a replacement for professional medical care.
 Those with serious medical conditions should consult with their doctor before receiving massage and bodywork.